Waglan Island: Post-war

 In 1945 after World War II the lighthouse resumed operations, installing a temporary light for the purpose.
-In January 1946, the Hong Kong Civil Affairs Committee approved HK$2,050,000 for the reconstruction and modernization of Waglan Lighthouse and it's facilities.
+In January 1946, the Hong Kong Civil Affairs Committee approved HK$2,050,000 for the reconstruction and modernization of Waglan Lighthouse and its facilities.

 As a result of the funding, in 1950 a new light was put into service.
 Dubbed "World's most modern lighthouse" by SCMP, it was assembled from parts totaling 25 tonnes, ordered from two British companies and the AGA firm in Sweden. from 1950 to 1960 Many facilities were also improved or built in the lighthouse compound.
 Including: a new building to house 25-ton generator and machines (1950); Wireless Communication equipment (1950s); three new water tanks (1953); The Royal Observatory, Cable & Wireless Ltd. buildings, Radio and Weather Station (1952); a new fog horn system on top of the engine room (1955).
 Damaged air raid shelter tunnels were also back-filled.